 Choosing a rental agreement

-When deciding what type of rental agreement will be most appropriate, there will be a range of relevant considerations.
+Commercial property in Scotland can generally be let out under a lease or a licence.
+When deciding what type of rental agreement will be most appropriate for your situation, there are a range of relevant considerations.
 You might want to think about:

 how you want the property to be used